peopleware/net-ppwcode-vernacular-exceptions/README.md

 # PPWCode.Vernacular.Exceptions

-Welcome to the PPWCode project.

-This library is part of PPWCode and encapsulates the vernacular on exceptions.
+This library is part of the PPWCode project and encapsulates the vernacular on exceptions.

+## Getting started

-## PPWCode.Vernacular.Exceptions II
+### PPWCode.Vernacular.Exceptions II

 This is version II of the library, which is designed to work with Microsoft .NET 4.5.

-The library is available as the [Nuget] package **PPWCode.Vernacular.Exceptions.II**.
+The library is available as the [NuGet] package `PPWCode.Vernacular.Exceptions.II` in the [NuGet Gallery].
 It can be installed using the Nuget package manager from inside Visual Studio.

-## PPWCode.Vernacular.Exceptions I
+### PPWCode.Vernacular.Exceptions I

 Version I of the library is still available in maintenance mode, and is compatible with Microsoft .NET 3.5.

-It is available as the [Nuget] package **PPWCode.Vernacular.Exceptions.I**.
+This version is available on the git branch `stable/I`.
+It is currently not available in the [NuGet Gallery].
+One can however build the package oneself and publish it on a local repository.

+We intend to make it available at some point in the future as the [NuGet] package `PPWCode.Vernacular.Exceptions.I`.
+From then on, one will be able to install it using the Nuget package manager from inside Visual Studio.

+## Contributors

+See the [GitHub Contributors list].

+## PPWCode

+This package is part of the PPWCode project, developed by [PeopleWare n.v.].

+More information can be found in the following locations:
+* [PPWCode project website]
+* [PPWCode Google Code website]

+Please note that not all information on those sites is up-to-date.
+We are currently in the process of moving the code away from the Google code subversion repositories to git repositories on [GitHub].

+### PPWCode .NET

+Specifically for the .NET libraries: new development will be done on the [PeopleWare GitHub repositories], and all new stable releases will also be published as packages on the [NuGet Gallery].

+We believe in Design By Contract and have good experience with [Microsoft Code Contracts] and the related tooling.
+As such, our packages always include Contract Reference assemblies.
+This allows you to also benefit as a user from the contracts that are already included in the library code.

+The packages also include both the pdb and xml files, for debugging symbols and documentation respectively.
+In the future we might look into using symbol servers.

 ## License and Copyright

-Copyright 2004 by PeopleWare n.v.
+Copyright 2014 by [PeopleWare n.v.].

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.